DataSets and DataLoaders

 9. You may need to experiment with batch sizes to efficiently use your hardware while also not running out of RAM or VRAM.

-10. Using more than one GPU can greatly improve training time and allow for larger data batches.
+10. Using more than one GPU can greatly improve training time and allow for larger data mini-batches.
 We will discuss how to use multiple GPUs in a later module.

 11. I have generally found that loading images from a magnetic hard drive can be much slower than loading them from a solid-state drive.
 Thus, I recommend storing your data on a solid-state drive, at least while conducting training, validation, and inference.